Autism and Play

 - Buddy systems.

 Buddy benches and peer mentors encourage inclusion and support children who may struggle to initiate play.
 Outside of the school, setting up play dates can be helpful for children who seek peer interaction.
+Supportive peers who are also autistic or otherwise neurodivergent can share in understanding and solidarity, which in turn can positively impact self-esteem.

 Our case studies highlight a range of techniques Middletown staff have used to engage children and young people with outdoor play.